pnp/blog/content/post/how-to-create-a-faux-table-in-adaptive-cards-with-power-automate.md

 Let's break this into pieces:

 1. First variable will be the upper part of the Adaptive Card in which we define the schema, a title and create a column set.
 {{< image alt="initialize variable for card- upper part" src="images/blog/how-to-create-a-faux-table-in-adaptive-cards-with-power-automate/varCard-initialize.png" >}}

-2.We initialize variables for the 3 Headers "Name", "Unicornibility" and "Party Readiness Index"
+2. We initialize variables for the 3 Headers "Name", "Unicornibility" and "Party Readiness Index"

 {{< image alt="initialize var Column 1" src="images/blog/how-to-create-a-faux-table-in-adaptive-cards-with-power-automate/varColumn1-initialize.png" >}}

 {{< image alt="initialize var Column 2" src="images/blog/how-to-create-a-faux-table-in-adaptive-cards-with-power-automate/varColumn2-initialize.png" >}}

 {{< image alt="initialize var Column 3" src="images/blog/how-to-create-a-faux-table-in-adaptive-cards-with-power-automate/varColumn3-initialize.png" >}}

-3. We create an **Apply to Each** and loop over the values of our SharePoint list for each column by appending our variables
+We create an **Apply to Each** and loop over the values of our SharePoint list for each column by appending our variables

 {{< image alt="initialize var Column 3" src="images/blog/how-to-create-a-faux-table-in-adaptive-cards-with-power-automate/apply-to-each.png" >}}

 We append the upper part of our card by the 3 columns (consisting of the headers and rows) and the actionset plus end of the card

 {{< image alt="append columns to card" src="images/blog/how-to-create-a-faux-table-in-adaptive-cards-with-power-automate/append to Card.png" >}}